 - I’m too young to have an MS diagnosis

-Another myth or misconception is thinking that only elderly people can get MS. With new and better imaging technology than was the case ten years ago, people are getting diagnosed younger and younger.
+Another myth or misconception is thinking that only elderly people can get MS. With new and better imaging technology that was the case ten years ago, people are getting diagnosed younger and younger.
 Younger people have a tendency to adapt quickly to treatment, which means that they will have a good quality of life as they grow older.

 - MS is contagious